dharun-karthick-ramaraj/Motor-Vehicle-Collisions-Data-Analysis/README.md

    - Open the Power BI and Tableau files to explore the visualizations and gain insights from the data.

 ## Conclusion
 This project highlights the use of advanced data architectures and business intelligence tools to analyze motor vehicle collision data.
-By leveraging ETL processes, SQL queries, and powerful visualization tools, the project provides a comprehensive view of traffic incidents across multiple cities.
+By leveraging ETL processes, SQL queries, Alteryx for data integrity, and powerful visualization tools, the project provides a comprehensive view of traffic incidents across multiple cities.